Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Method

 Compared to previous reinforcement learning~\cite{rlhf,llava-rlhf}, the DPO uses a policy model and a reference model to avoid the complex optimization process.
 Benefiting from its simplicity and stability, we apply this technology to optimize our $\mathcal{O}_\phi$.
 Meanwhile, previous works~\cite{reference_free_dpo,reference_free_dpo_1} have demonstrated that better or comparable performance than the original DPO can be achieved by removing the reference model.
 Therefore, given the preference dataset $\mathcal{D} = \{ \mathcal{S^+}, \mathcal{S^-} \}$, our optimization objective is formulated as follows:

 where $x=(V,Q,L)$ represents the input sequence.
 We follow~\cite{reference_free_dpo,reference_free_dpo_1} and set the $\beta$ as 1.
 With the above optimization objective, the \modelname can learn to select the suitable model acceleration strategy based on different inputs.
-Note that we only optimize the $\mathcal{O}_\phi$, while the weights of LVLM would be frozen.
-This enables us to enhance the efficiency of LVLMs with minimal training overhead (\textit{e.g.,} approximately 10 minutes of training time on a single NVIDIA 3090 GPU).
+Note that we only optimize the lightweight $\mathcal{O}_\phi$, while the parameters of LVLM would be frozen.
+More importantly, the $\mathcal{O}_\phi$ is only optimized to determine which visual tokens (or model layers) to prune \textbf{without changing the features of visual tokens or performing re-alignment between vision and language.} By keeping the parameters of LVLMs frozen, we can enhance the efficiency of LVLMs with minimal training overhead (\textit{e.g.,} approximately 10 minutes of training time on a single NVIDIA 3090 GPU).